mtang724/Self-Balancing-Federated-Learning/README.md

 <center><b>Figure.
 Self-balance Model Test Confusion Matrix on Size Imbalance</b></center>

-From the confusion matrix, it's clear to see the **self-balance model** have better classification result on almost every classes(9/10).
+From the confusion matrix, it's clear to see the **self-balance model** have better classification result on almost every class(9/10).
 Better in both precision and recall.
-So overall, it has a better F1 score than the **baseline model**
+So overall, it has a better F1 score than the **baseline model**.

 **Local Balance:**